 5. Make timely and balanced disclosure

-FLT has a Communications and Continuous Disclosure Policy (available on FLT’s website) which discloses FLT’s policies and procedures governing continuous disclosure and shareholder communication.
+FLT has a Communications and Continuous Disclosure Policy (available on FLT’s website, see www.fctgl.com/investors/governance/communications-continuous-disclosure-policy/) which discloses FLT’s policies and procedures governing continuous disclosure and shareholder communication.

-All information communicated to the Australian Securities Exchange (ASX) is posted on the company website.
+All information communicated to the ASX is posted on the company website.
 The annual report is available on the company’s website and, on request, can be emailed or posted to shareholders.

 6. Respect rights of shareholders

-The board aims to keep shareholders informed of all major developments affecting the group’s activities and its state of affairs through distribution of the annual report, ASX announcements and media releases.
-All such communications (including historical announcements for at least the previous three years) are placed on the company website.
+The Board aims to keep shareholders informed of all major developments affecting the group’s activities and its state of affairs through distribution of the annual report, ASX announcements and media releases.
+All such communications (including historical announcements for at least the previous three years) are placed on the company website (see www.fctgl.com).

-To facilitate and encourage participation at meetings of security holders, shareholders are encouraged to supply, prior to the annual general meeting, any questions of the board so that these can be addressed at the meeting.
+To facilitate and encourage participation at meetings of security holders, shareholders are encouraged to supply, prior to the annual general meeting, any questions of the Board so that these can be addressed at the meeting.
 To further encourage participation, FLT’s investor relations manager is available at other times to address shareholder, analyst and media queries.
-Security holders are able to receive communications from the company and the share registry electronically.
+Security holders are able to receive communications from, and send communications to, the company and its share registry electronically.

 The investor relations manager maintains a register of analyst and investor briefings and supplies teleconference facility details at the end of the results announcements (if held) for shareholders to be fully informed.
 Where possible, recordings are made available on the company’s website.